Phone Number(▒▒▒) ▒▒▒- ▒▒ 07

-My name is Sam Tarakajian; I'm a software engineer living in Brooklyn, NY.
-I've been bouncing back and forth between the east and western United States for about a year and a half now, but I've been very keen to visit more outside the country, especially since visiting Armenia about two years ago.
+My name is Sam Tarakajian; I'm a software engineer living in Oakland CA. I've been bouncing back and forth between the east and western United States for about a year and a half now, but I've been very keen to visit more outside the country, especially since visiting Armenia about two years ago.
 If you haven't been you really should consider it.
 No place else I can think of has ever given me quite the same raw feeling of awe, that jaw-dropping sense of "Oh, so it turns out the world can actually be this beautiful."
 Plus the food is delicious and the people are the friendliest in the world.
 Total strangers will treat you like family, which I guess could be an annoyance for a certain kind of person but which I thought was wonderful.

 As a house guest I think I'm probably on the quieter side.
 I haven't broken anything since 1999; I think the last time I spilled a drink was that same year.
 I will probably try to cook at some point, and that, I admit, could get messy.
 But I will crush that mess.